 PHOTO: PROVIDED BY THE AUTHOR

-Cherish every life
+Cherish every life.

 PHOTO: PROVIDED BY THE AUTHOR

-Thai and IUCN volunteers
+Thai and the IUCN volunteers

 PHOTO: PROVIDED BY THE AUTHOR

-The storyteller has charm
+The storyteller is charming.

 Source: https://thanhnien.vn/cham-vao-hoi-tho-dai-duong-hanh-trinh-bao-ton-rua-bien-cua-chang-trai-tay-ninh-185251027220821857.htm